Saturday, January 20, 2024

 Mom had taken a job teaching fourth grade in Olympia, not too far from Seattle but far enough that she needed to stay there during the week.

 Ironically, all my adult life, I’ve asked lots of questions.
-I’ve used a questioning technique to negotiate deals and to develop professional relationships.
-I question friends and family as a part of my everyday conversational style.
+I’ve used questioning to negotiate deals and develop professional relationships.
+I question friends and family as part of my everyday conversational style.
 But as I examine my questioning a bit further, it comes to me that only recently have I become more comfortable asking deeply personal questions, especially of those closest to me.

 Mom and Dad are long gone.
 I never asked.
-But I think I know the answer now.
+But I know the answer now.

-I am adopted; it was clear to me even then that being with mom and dad was conditional.
-And I learned that safety resides in staying on the surface of things.
-Even though I knew something was deeply wrong, not asking any questions was ingrained in me.
-I could have been abandoned altogether.
+I was adopted.
+I was taken care of as required by the obligation that the Leonhardt’s had taken on.
+They had signed a contract and did “the best we could” to fulfill the requirements of that commitment.
+When I did act out and pushed the edges, Dad often reminded me that there were places where they put bad boys.
+I knew he meant prison.
+So, it was clear to me even then that being with mom and dad was conditional.
+And I learned that safety resides in “not rocking the boat,” as Mom would say, and staying on the surface of things.
+Even though I knew something was wrong, not asking questions was ingrained in me.
+I could have been completely abandoned at any time.
 That was the risk.

-Now, I know closeness requires us to be self-revealing, comfortable asking emotionally demanding questions, and honestly sharing what is really going on so we can understand each other.
+Now, I know that closeness with others requires us to be self-revealing, comfortable asking emotionally demanding questions, and honest about what is really going on so we can understand each other.

 4 Comments